Dreaming of a rat or mouse: what lives in the dark

 Sometimes this image appears not as a problem but as a resource: a small mouse can pass through where a large creature cannot.
 Invisibility is also a gift.
 The ability to slip through unnoticed.

-Ask yourself: “Is there a ‘mouse-like’ part in me — the part that feels small and insignificant?
+Ask yourself: “Is there a ‘mouse-like’ part in me: the part that feels small and insignificant?
 How do I treat it?
 And is there something valuable in this smallness that I haven’t yet noticed?”

 She found a way out.
 Got through where she shouldn’t have.
 Outwitted the trap.
 In her an admirable adaptability — whether we like it or not.

 In the cultures where the rat is respected (as in China), this quality is prized above all: resilience, resourcefulness, the ability to survive and even flourish under difficult conditions.
+Displayed through skin and water — not fur and walls, but brilliant adaptive intelligence rises in the dream where the octopus changes colour, and the survival skill becomes a kind of dance.

 This dream says: this force is in you.
 Whatever the circumstances.
 You will adapt.
 You will survive.
 You will find a way.